Unity-Technologies/com.unity.multiplayer.docs/docs/api/Unity.Netcode.SceneEvent.md

 <div class="markdown level1 summary">

 If applicable, this reflects the type of scene loading or unloading that is occurring.
-Unlike , scene unload events will have the original LoadSceneMode applied when the scene was loaded.
+This is set for the following SceneEventTypes: Load Unload LoadComplete UnloadComplete LoadEventCompleted UnloadEventCompleted

 </div>